kristinemlarson/gnssrefl/docs/pages/file_structure.md

 NMEA files may be gzipped.

-nmea2snr needs better in-code documentation.
+nmea2snr needs better documentation.
+Hopefully the authors will provide it.
+My best effort to help [is in the code.](https://gnssrefl.readthedocs.io/en/latest/api/gnssrefl.nmea2snr_cl.html)

 **Orbit files**